LeonardoZanotti/LAMP-deploy/README.md

 </VirtualHost>
 ```

-Now, we are done with the folders and files configuration, just run the following to put the site online
+Now, we are done with the folders and files configuration, just run the following to put the site online:
 ```bash
 # Add the site to the sites-enabled folder
 $ sudo a2ensite html_test.conf